Translated from German by Chester Underhill.

 RS: Depending on how you move around the space, you’ll come across contact microphones, that react to bodies.
 And let’s see whether it works, but the idea is also that this creates a kind of live composition between people in the room.
 If they notice, if they’re moving around, that they’re creating a sound, a sound is being triggered, and what happens if different people react or attune to each other simultaneously or jointly.
 It was also important, like we said, that the sounds and text develop from the layout of the space, that was also a guiding principal.
 And the room-within-a-room as a space for speech, which is contextually integral as well as semi-permeable.
 You can take a look inside, you can move around, you can take on an outsider’s perspective, you can stand inside… but transitions are created, which you can observe, actively if you wish.
 It’s a shared space in which everything happens, where you can position yourself and relationships develop within the space.

 JR: It’s relatively new at the moment, it’s only been here since Thursday.
-The original idea was actually to use back room and we spoke about how the two rooms could be linked together, but it turned out that it made more sense that the performance space – here would have been a kind of foyer – be in this foyer.
+The original idea was actually to use back room and we spoke about how the two rooms could be linked together, but it turned out that it made more sense that the performance space – here would have been a kind of foyer – be in this foyer voice search.
 That’s why we bought this cool material that we can hang in the space at the back.
 Both sheets of gauze are completely closed.
 That means that people come in and see this window at the entrance, here is the bar, now there’s a small thing here which we’re still getting ready, where we to freeze words in ice.
 But the main installation is still this room-within-a-room, where you can watch people set off triggers on the foam (everything will be covered in foam) and through that they can hold a reading themselves, so to say.
 You could also assume a classic onlooker’s perspective and simply listen in.
 Or you could even be a ‘reader’ yourself through your movement within the room.